amarrella/notes/pizza.md

 - 200g Manitoba flour
 - 1-2g dried yeast (the least yeast you put, the longer it will take to grow, but it will grow)
 - 360ml water (room temperature or colder if you want a longer leavening)
-- 45g olive oil
+- 40g extra virgin olive oil
-- 30g salt
+- 12g salt

 ## Preparation
 1. Mix all the flour with the yeast in a large bowl.
 Add 70% of water and mix manually.